pkrakowski/Send-GraphMail/README.md

 2. Assign it Send.Mail Application permission and create a new Client Secret.

-3. Scope permissions to select mailboxes as per below.
+3. Scope the permissions to only the mailbox you will be sending the notifications from

 https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access